zhoucq/mysql-exporter/README.md

 - `schema.sql` - Contains all table structure and index definitions
 - `data.sql` - Contains INSERT statements for all table data
 - `export.zip` - Contains the above files in a compressed package (when compression is enabled)

+## Use Cases

+- Prepare test data for development environments
+- Create database backups with a limited number of records
+- Clone database structures with sample data
+- Generate SQL scripts for database schema version control

 ## License